 PATH faculty will grade each case as: Pass, Pass Pending Additional Documentation, or No-Pass.
 Candidates will submit additional cases until they have passed 10 cases.

 Candidates will be required to attend six web-based case conferences that will be held monthly by PATH faculty.
 These case conferences will be two hours in length and include discussion of submitted cases that have had both good and bad workups.
 The discussion of the cases will remain anonymous.

 Skills lab: 8 hours

-All PATH candidates must complete a UHMS-sanctioned Skills Lab, which will be conducted as pre-courses throughout the year, ahead of the Annual Scientific Meeting and other selected UHMS meetings.
+All PATH candidates must complete a UHMS-sanctioned Skills Lab, which will be conducted as pre-courses throughout the year ahead of the Annual Scientific Meeting and other selected UHMS meetings.
 Registration fees for the skills lab are independent of the cost of PATH tuition.

 After completion of the PATH curriculum, all candidates will take a final examination.
-A passing grade of 80% is required before a certificate can be issued.
-Candidates may take the exam multiple times if they do not pass.
+A passing grade of 75% is required before a certificate can be issued.
+Candidates may take the exam up to 3 times if they do not pass.